 Let’s face it guys.
 We are all going to get fat.
-We keep fighting it, as a group, which I suppose is commendable in its own way, but it’s time to face the music.
-Exercising sucks.
+We keep fighting it, as a group, whether that be from going to the gym, to possibly reading about experts similar to Dr. Gundry and going to our family doctor to see if either has a potential solution to our weight issuses, which I suppose is commendable in its own way, but it’s time to face the music.
+Exercising and dieting suck.
 People try to go to the gym regularly, if at all, and while I am sure there is a large collection of (crazy) people who actually enjoy working out, pumping iron, breaking a sweat, etc, none can truly deny that they would prefer an evening of dripping and gasping on a treadmill or a trendy elliptical machine over a night with your good friends Ben and Jerry and possibly some bad reality TV.
 I mean, you can try…but I won’t believe you.
 And then I might make fun of you behind your back for trying to seem cool.
 In fact, I will do that.
 For sure.
+On top of that, we also need to make sure that we are looking after our mental health just as much as our physical health – people might even look up CBD oil UK law, or the law wherever they are, to see if this could be an option to help support this, especially since, for so many, our physical and mental health are connected so, if one falters, the other may not be too far behind.

 Anyway, it looks like it is going to get harder and harder to keep that spare tire from inflating further.
 A recent study found on ABCnews.com explains the results of a small, but telling experiment involving a buffet, a group of people and some mild cognitive aerobics.
 Curious researchers wanted to know why, when you sit down to write a paper or work on your computer, or in the case of Angelo Tremblay of The Universite Laval in Quebec, work on grant applications, your stomach immediately begins to rumble for chocolately chocolate chip cookies or a giant bag of chips, depending on how your palate swings.